denkspuren/hobid2023/README.md

 Storytelling can add to the mix, an interesting topic can draw attention, a clear narrative structure can help with understanding.
 But the key is to have a conversation.
 Even a seemingly boring conversation without a story or a storyline is interesting in itself.
 A conversation is, by definition, communicative and social; that's why it will find its listeners.
 Don't care who might be interested, someone will.

 Press record and speak into the microphone.
-Some preparation helps, but it's not required.
+Some preparation helps, but it's not mandatory.
 Talk to an imaginary person or a real person to make it a conversation.

+Reading a speech script to an audience is not a conversation even if its a scripted dialogue.
+It's acting, it's role-playing.
+You may be simulating a conversation, but you're not actually performing a conversation.